 In this variation of electron microscopy (EM), specimens are chemically fixed, cryo-protected, and frozen.
 After this treatment, the sample is hard enough to be thin-sectioned by cryo-ultramicrotomy.
 The cryo-sections are then thawed and exposed to probes or antibodies.
 This technique is very sensitive and adapted to identifying membrane compartments in cells.

 Oulu BioImaging Center specializes in imunoelectron microscopy and provides this technology as a service.

 3D electron microscopy comprises a number of electron microscopy (EM) methods capable of producing 3D image data sets:

 - Electron tomography (ET): transmission electron microscopy (TEM)-based method for high-resolution imaging of relatively small areas.

 - Serial block-face scanning electron microscopy (SB-EM): for lower-resolution imaging of significantly larger areas.

-Electron Microscopy Unit in Helsinki BioImaging specializes in 3D electron microscopy and offers it as a service.
+Electron Microscopy Unit at the University of Helsinki specializes in 3D electron microscopy and offers it as a service to Euro-BioImaging users.

 Correlative Light and Electron Microscopy (CLEM)